OneInA1E6/Capstone/Documents/499_Capstone_GEMS_Group_1_Requirement_Report.md

 Assert that the 'Act' step has had the intended consequences

 By fully implementing PEST testing users will be able to test their features to ensure no uncaught errors make it to the production stage.

-Github also offers the ability to implement webhooks into repositories to ensure no HTTP errors are received such as HTTP Requests and Responses.
+GitHub also offers the ability to implement webhooks into repositories to ensure no HTTP errors are received such as HTTP Requests and Responses.

-Implementing these will help limit the amount of errors that are not picked up from PEST testing as well as Manual testing.
+Implementing these will help limit the number of errors that are not picked up from PEST testing as well as Manual testing.

 Manual testing will also be the final step in guaranteeing no broken code ends up in production.

 By making sure that the features you implemented work correctly by manually trying to see if they work in many different ways, as well as any potential areas you may have changed are correctly functional.

 Using these three methods of testing will help limit errors and unwanted bugs in our project.

 https://docs.github.com/en/developers/webhooks-and-events/webhooks/testing-webhooks
 https://pestphp.com/docs/installation